Introduction

 Conclusion

 ChondroFiller is a non-surgical collagen injection that may help support a worn joint and ease symptoms for some people, without introducing foreign cells or drugs.
 It is not a cure.
-For advice tailored to you, consult a qualified healthcare professional.
+For advice tailored to your joint health, a consultation with a qualified cartilage specialist can help clarify whether this non-surgical pathway, or an alternative, is the most appropriate next step.
+The London Cartilage Clinic offers specialist assessment of joint preservation options, with realistic guidance throughout.

 References